Max Scherzer gives the Nationals some badly needed length against the Rays

 Sometimes a short, passing quote can explain a team’s whole season.
 In May of 2019, as the Nationals were sputtering, Martinez was asked about trying to decode his bullpen.
 It was off to a historically bad start.
 Only Doolittle could get outs with any consistency.
 So Martinez leaned back in his chair in Atlanta, smiled, then offered this to a few reporters: “We brainstorm every day.
 I wake up with brainstorms.”

 The point was nothing worked.
-Brainstorms nagged him from sun-up to sundown.
+Brainstorms nagged him from sunup to sundown.
 Now fast forward to this past week, after a loss in Atlanta on Friday, and Martinez was again thinking big picture.
 He was in the visiting family room, doing a postgame news conference via Zoom.
 Conversing with reporters in the clubhouse was a distant memory.
 Then, in a twist, Martinez took aim at his rotation: “If we get some starting pitching, we’re going to look pretty good from the sixth inning on.”

 There was the neatly packaged summary of 2020 — 17 words to explain how the Nationals fell to last place.
 Injuries have hurt, with Stephen Strasburg, Starlin Castro, Sam Freeman and Roenis Elías long since out for the year.
 The offense has stumbled through summer, and it was without Juan Soto (left elbow soreness), Asdrúbal Cabrera (back stiffness) and Luis García (bruised left heel) on Monday.
 That left Brock Holt hitting third, Kurt Suzuki fourth and Josh Harrison fifth, a shell of what the Nationals expected to field.